dcos/demos/1.8/fintrans/README.md

 Note that the alert treshold by default is set to $8000 but you can change that at any time by editing the [service definition](service/laundering-detector.json).

 ## Development

+If you are interested in testing this demo locally or want to extend it, follow the instructions in this section.
+Note that while the generator and consumers can run locally, you will still need a DC/OS cluster with Kafka, InfluxDB and Grafana running in order to carry out all the tasks.

 ### Tunneling